 Tent.
 Fl.
 Abyss.
 2: 123 (1847) APNI

 CVU, EGU, GipP, Gold, GGr, HFE, HSF, MonT, MuF, NIS, OtP, OtR, VRiv, VVP, Wim.
-Also NT, SA, Qld, NSW.
+All States.
 Pacific islands, southern Asia, tropical Africa, Madagascar.
 A widespread species in Victoria, usually found in grasslands, grassy woodlands, and rocky sites in dry open forest.
 In Victoria it occurs from Corack in the Wimmera, to Mt Cottrell (west of Melbourne), Kilmany in South Gippsland, Pine Mountain in north-eastern Victoria, extending to Buldah in East Gippsland.

 Oxalis radicosa can be recognised by its usually erect or ascending habit, presence of a stout taproot, the usually densely hairy stems, and inconspicuous keeled stipules, but see notes for O. chnoodes.
 O. radicosa may also be confused with O. perennans which has sparsely to densely antrorse-hairy, rarely glabrescent stems, and conspicuous stipules, to c.
 3 mm long.

 |Central Victorian Uplands||present||native|